Darryl Fitton

-Darryl Fitton (born 5 May 1962) is an English professional darts player.
-He is nicknamed The Dazzler and comes to the stage dancing to the Madness song "One Step Beyond" wearing sunglasses; one of the most popular walk-ons with the audience.
-Before embarking on a career in darts, Fitton worked as an undertaker.
+Darryl Fitton (born 5 May 1962) is a former English professional darts player.
+He was nicknamed The Dazzler and worked as an undertaker before embarking on his darts career.
+Fitton won the 2009 Finder Masters and the 2016 BDO World Trophy.
+He was also a three-time BDO World Championship semi-finalist, the runner-up at the 2007 World Masters, and a quarter-finalist at the 2008 Grand Slam of Darts.

 Darts career

 Fitton's first TV appearance was against Peter Manley in the 1997 PDC World Matchplay.
-However, he lost 8-6, and has not made another PDC appearance since.
+However, he lost 8–6, and has not made another PDC appearance since.

-Fitton debuted in the BDO World Championship in 2003 as a qualifier, but lost 1-3 to fellow qualifier John Burton in the first round.
+Fitton debuted in the BDO World Championship in 2003 as a qualifier, but lost 1–3 to fellow qualifier John Burton in the first round.
 In 2004, he returned to Lakeside, again hitting a 180 score with his very first turn.
 He reached the quarter-finals before being beaten by Andy Fordham, who went on to win the title.
-The following year, he reached the semi-finals, this time losing out to Raymond van Barneveld in a hard-fought 5-3 scoreline, as van Barneveld went on to win the title that year.
+The following year, he reached the semi-finals, this time losing out to Raymond van Barneveld in a hard-fought 5–3 scoreline, as van Barneveld went on to win the title that year.
 After that, Darryl did not win a match at the World Championship for the next two years, losing to Martin Adams and Phill Nixon in the first round of the 2006 and 2007 championships respectively.
-Fitton did reach the final of the Winmau World Masters in 2007, leading Robert Thornton 5-2 before Thornton hit back to win 7-5.
+Fitton did reach the final of the Winmau World Masters in 2007, leading Robert Thornton 5–2 before Thornton hit back to win 7–5.

-In the 2008 World Championship, Fitton got beyond the first round for the first time since 2005 when he bossed his match against Davy Richardson, running out a 3-1 winner with a 94.86 average.
+In the 2008 World Championship, Fitton got beyond the first round for the first time since 2005 when he bossed his match against Davy Richardson, running out a 3–1 winner with a 94.86 average.
 In the second round he put in one of the most dominant performances of the World Championship when he averaged over 100 in a 4-0 hammering of Gary Robson.
-However he lost 5-1 in the quarter-finals to number-one seed (and eventual champion) Mark Webster.
+However he lost 5–1 in the quarter-finals to number-one seed (and eventual champion) Mark Webster.

 Darryl is known as a consistently high scorer, he once held the record for best average in a full, televised match.
-His 6-0 win against Davy Richardson in the 2004 International Darts League saw him hit a three-dart average of 114.15.
+His 6–0 win against Davy Richardson in the 2004 International Darts League saw him hit a three-dart average of 114.15.
 This was, at the time, the highest three-dart average on a televised tournament.